-His works were published in a number of magazines of the day, including the Messenger, Opportunity, as well as a special number of Palms, a poetry journal from Guadalajara, Mexico.
-After leaving Washington, Alexander became actively involved with the young Black literary circle in each city that he lived.
-In Philadelphia, his poetry was accepted along with other young writers who were being published in the “Black Opals” literary magazine, and in Boston, his work appeared in the Quill Club of Boston’s “Saturday Evening Quill.”
-Students and faculty at the University of North Carolina exhibited a strong interest in Black literature by devoting three special issues of the student literary journal, Carolina Magazine, to Black writers.
-This literary magazine, founded in 1844, was the official literary publication of the students of the University of North Carolina.
+His works were published in several magazines of the day, including Messenger and Opportunity, as well as a special number of Palms, a poetry journal from Guadalajara, Mexico.
+After leaving Washington, Alexander became actively involved with the young Black literary circle in each city where he lived.
+In Philadelphia, his poetry was accepted along with other young writers who were being published in the “Black Opals” literary magazine.
+In Boston, his work appeared in the Quill Club of Boston’s “Saturday Evening Quill.”
+Students and faculty at the University of North Carolina exhibited a strong interest in Black literature by devoting three special students' literary journals Carolina Magazine to black writers.
+This literary magazine, founded in 1844, was the official literary publication of the University of North Carolina students.

-In May 1927, the students published a “Negro Number” of The Carolina Magazine, in which Alexander served as an honorary editor.
-The editors expressed in their acknowledgments that Alexander was indispensable in assembling the material.
-In addition to Alexander’s “The Dark Brother”, the poetry section of this special issue included Langston Hughes, Waring Cuney, Georgia Douglas Johnson, Angelina W. Grimké, and Carrie W. Clifford.
+In May 1927, the students published a “Negro Number” in The Carolina Magazine, where Alexander served as an honorary editor.
+The editors acknowledged that Alexander was indispensable in assembling the material.
+In addition to Alexander’s “The Dark Brother,” the poetry section of this special issue included Langston Hughes, Waring Cuney, Georgia Douglas Johnson, Angelina W. Grimké, and Carrie W. Clifford.
 For the following two years, The Carolina Magazine published a “Negro Poetry Number” in May 1928 and a “Negro Play Number” in April 1929.

-After participating in the theater while attending Howard University, Alexander joined the play writers circle of Washington D.C.
-There, he directed all the plays put on the Randall Community Center in Washington as well as all the plays put on by the Ira Aldridge Players.
+After participating in the theater while attending Howard University, Alexander joined the play writers' circle of Washington D.C.
+There; he directed all the plays at the Randall Community Center in Washington and all the plays put on by the Ira Aldridge Players.
 He studied and toured with The Ethiopian Art Theatre/Players.
 During their 1923 tour, in which they opened for Broadway, Alexander appeared in Oscar Wilde's Salome and Shakespeare's The Comedy of Errors.
-Lewis Alexander Harlem Renaissance contributor died on November 25, 1945.
+Lewis Alexander, a Harlem Renaissance contributor, died on November 25, 1945.